aas-5/Readme/README.md

 Right now I’m at the **beginning of my cybersecurity journey**, focusing on understanding the fundamentals before jumping into tools.
 My goal is to learn how systems actually work, how they communicate, and where security weaknesses appear.

-Long term, I want to move toward the **offensive side of cybersecurity (red team / ethical hacking)** while continuing to grow as a software developer.
+Long term, I want to move toward the **offensive side of cybersecurity**

 I’m currently learning step-by-step and documenting my progress as I go.